3dfsb-dev/3dfsb/README.md

   the first object that begins with that character (case sensitive).
     -   while an object is selected press the right mouse button simultaneously to automatic approach the object
-        [unfortunately doesn't work on BeOS as well as resizing the window, afaik these are issues of the SDL implementation, use the right CTRL for now].
+        [unfortunately doesn't work on BeOS/Haiku as well as resizing the window, afaik these are issues of the SDL implementation, use the right CTRL for now].
     -   if an mp3 or mpeg1 video file is selected press the RETURN key to start the playback